Non-Stationary Inventory Control with Lead Times: Algorithms for Non-Stationary Inventory Control

 \paragraph{Active Set Elimination.} At time step~$t$ in epoch~$k$ all base-stock levels ${\tau \in \Avk{v}{k}}$ are removed from the current active set for which there exists a time step ${s \in [t_v, t]}$ such that the estimated cost ${\hat{\mu}(\tau, s, t)}$ is significantly larger than the empirically lowest cost.
 More specifically, the active set in time step~$t$ in epoch~$k+1$ of episode~$v$ is defined as

 Note that a new epoch is triggered whenever this condition is satisfied and a base-stock level is eliminated.
-Based on this, the algorithm selects the base-stock level ${\tau_v^{k+1} = \sup \Avk{v}{k+1}}$ to play across each time step in the new epoch.

-\begin{remark} The algorithm does not necessarily need to play the {\em most informative} policy, and can instead select ${\tau_v^{k+1} = \argmin_{\tau \in \Avk{v}{k+1}} \hat{\mu}(\tau, t_v, \alpha_{v,k+1})}$ since under demand backlogging all base-stock policies have the same informational value.
-We keep the selection rule in \cref{eq:selection_rule} for expository purposes. \end{remark}
+Based on this, the algorithm selects the base-stock level ${\tau_v^{k+1} = \sup \Avk{v}{k+1}}$ to play across each time step in the new epoch.~\footnote{The algorithm does not necessarily need to play the {\em most informative} policy, and can instead select ${\tau_v^{k+1} = \argmin_{\tau \in \Avk{v}{k+1}} \hat{\mu}(\tau, t_v, \alpha_{v,k+1})}$ since under demand backlogging all base-stock policies have the same informational value.
+We keep the selection rule in \cref{eq:selection_rule} for expository purposes.}

-\paragraph{Updating Cost Estimates.} At the start of the algorithm, the counterfactual inventory states ${(I_1^\tau, Q_{1-L}^\tau, \ldots, Q^{\tau}_0)}$ for all base-stock levels ${\tau \in \A_\gamma}$ are initialized to the zero vector.
+\paragraph{Updating Cost Estimates.} At the start, the counterfactual inventory states ${(I_1^\tau, Q_{1-L}^\tau, \ldots, Q^{\tau}_0)}$ for all base-stock levels ${\tau \in \A_\gamma}$ are initialized to the zero vector.
 This guarantees that the conditions in \cref{lemma:concentration} are satisfied, thereby enabling concentration of the empirical cost estimates $\hat{\mu}(\tau, s, t)$.
 Once initialized, the counterfactual states evolve deterministically according to the base-stock update rule in \cref{eq:inventory_balance}, driven by the realized demand sequence.
 Because the inventory position under any fixed base-stock policy never exceeds its corresponding base-stock level, the conditions of \cref{lemma:concentration} continue to hold for all subsequent time steps.

 \paragraph{Change Point Detection.} At each step, our algorithm checks whether the expected cost of any base-stock level has shifted relative to earlier intervals in the current episode.
 We identify a change in $\mu_t(\tau)$ if for any ${\tau \in \mathcal{A}_{\gamma}}$ and any pair of time intervals $[s_1, s_2]$ and $[s, t]$ with ${t_v \leq s_1 < s}$ and ${s_2 - s_1 \geq L}$ as well as ${t-s \geq L}$ the confidence intervals around the cost estimates are separated.
 Specifically, if